MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/create-price-list.md

 For more information about options for price list items, go to [Define product pricing with price lists and price list items](../sales/create-price-lists-price-list-items-define-pricing-products.md).

+1. Select **Save** to create the *Price List Item* record.

 ## Add Field Service price list items

 You can add more pricing options for products and services by creating *Field Service Price List Items*.
 You can add a product or service that isn't a price list item.
-In this case, the list price on the product record will be used.
+In this case, the list price on the product record is used.

 1. Open a *Price List* record.

 1. Select **Related** > **Field Service Price List Item**.

-1. Select **Add Field Service Price List Item**.
+1. Select **New Field Service Price List Item**.

 1. On the **General** tab: